yymao/phys7730/policies.md

 ## Course Components and Grading

 This course has multiple components: lectures, in-class discussions, pre-lecture reading, homework, mock exam, and presentations --- each of these is designed to help you learn the materials better.
 You are expected to participate in/work on all of the course components.
 However, if there is anything that is preventing you from participating in the coursework or learning effectively, please talk to the instructor so that we can find creative solutions.

+If you would like to request accommodations (either with or without a letter from the [Center for Disability & Access](https://disability.utah.edu/)), please reach out to the instructor at your earliest convenience.

 Your grade will be determined from all of the components, with the following weights: